henkassharir/finalProjectAGTcodeRepo/README.md

 # Max-Min Welfare Problem Algorithm

 This repository contains the code implementation of our solution for the Max-Min welfare problem.
-We've designed this based on the local search methodology referenced from [garg2023approximating].
+We've designed this based on the local search methodology referenced from [garg2023approximating](https://arxiv.org/abs/2211.03883).
+#### Contributors
+- Hen Kas-Sharir (Technion)
+- Amit Ganz (Technion)
 ## Overview

 The algorithm is divided into two main steps: